 PERMAS effectively supports performance based design decisions without the need to sacrifice accuracy.
-Customers get high value out of PERMAS:

-- To reach improved understanding of product performance and better product designs. - More design iterations for more accurate models for the same simulation costs. - Better product designs through effective and rapid optimization of complex situations.
+Customer value with PERMAS:

-- Reduced effort, cost and time to achieve reliable performance driven designs. - Reduced risk and uncertainty through robust design and reliability analysis.
+- To reach improved understanding of product performance and better product designs. - More design iterations for more accurate models for the same simulation costs. - Better product designs through effective and rapid optimization of complex situations. - Reduced effort, cost and time to achieve reliable performance driven designs. - Reduced risk and uncertainty through robust design and reliability analysis.